 Our nation is in a time of change and transition when it comes to how health care services are delivered.
 Increasingly, health care providers have been looking beyond traditional clinical services to address other social determinants of health that impact individuals’ health, well-being, health care quality, cost and quality of life.
 Rather than reinventing the wheel, providers and payers are increasingly looking to community services providers for their expertise in supporting the health and wellness of older adults and people with disabilities.

-This development brings unprecedented opportunities to bridge the gap between health care and long-term services and supports.
+This development brings unprecedented opportunities to bridge the gap between health care and LTSS.
 However, the pace at which these changes are occurring, as well as the organizational transformation that may be needed for this work, can be unsettling for the state and community-based organizations (CBOs) that are the backbone of the aging and disability networks across the country.
-CBOs are not only providing services to meet the needs of older adults, individuals with disabilities and their caregivers in their communities, but also developing business models that support their mission, ensure sustainable funding for the valuable services they provide and help payers (including the Centers for Medicare and Medicaid Services (CMS)) to achieve quality goals and cost savings.
-No small task!
+CBOs are not only providing services to meet the needs of older adults, individuals with disabilities and their caregivers in their communities, but also developing business models that support their mission, ensure sustainable funding for the valuable services they provide and help payers (including the Centers for Medicare and Medicaid Services) to achieve quality goals and cost savings.

 During the last several years ACL has provided national leadership by preparing networks of state and community-based disability and aging organizations to demonstrate their value, and ultimately partner and contract with health care providers and payers through both broad-based and targeted technical assistance.